tchajed/botc-tools/FEATURES.md

 alt="Screenshot showing roles sheet" width="400">

 The roles sheet works better on mobile than using the script tool's PDFs.
+The icon in the top right pulls up a QR code to quickly share the page with players.

 ## Night sheet